Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Appendix B: Extension of stability and escape criteria to arbitrary mass ratios

-Second, our overstable criterion suggests $\tau_{\rm a}/\tau_{\rm e}{<}0$ at $q {\geq} 3$, indicating that all traps should be stable in this regime.
-However, in Figure \ref{fig:q_dep}, it is evident that near $q \sim 4$ and $\tau_a / \tau_e \sim 10^{2}$, the planets remain in an overstability state.
-This is because we only considered the first-order term of the disturbing function.
-Second-order terms are neglected here, weakening the inner planet effect on the outer planet and leading to an overstable trap.
+Second, our overstable criterion suggests at $q {\geq} 3$, all traps are stable.
+However, in Figure \ref{fig:q_dep}, it is evident that near $q \sim 4$ and $\tau_{\rm m} / \tau_{e} \sim 2 \times 10^{2}$, the planets remain in an overstable state.
+We suspect the reason might be that we only considered the first-order term of the disturbing function.
+When the second-order term is included, the angular momentum transfer from the inner planet to the outer one becomes weaker.
+This leads to the shift of the regimes between stable and overstable to a higher $q$.
+A detailed analytical investigation for the offset seen in Fig. B.1 is nevertheless beyond the scope of this work.

+Besides, we also extend the test to the $3$:$2$ MMR in Fig. \ref{fig:q_dep_3_2}.
+We also find that our analysis agrees well with the numerical simulations.